Enterprise Feature Matrix

 | Version Control | ||

 Data as of February 2026.
-Enterprise features based on publicly available documentation and pricing tiers.
+Enterprise features based on publicly available vendor documentation and reported pricing.
+Scribe Enterprise pricing reported at $18,000+ per year.

 Strengths & Weaknesses